A perfect ski adventure begins in the perfect location

-This pocket-sized, chicken shaped country is geographically perfect for engaging in winter sports.
-Not only are the Slovenian Alps as spectacular as the rest of the mountain range, they come with a few cool bonus features.
+This pocket-sized, chicken-shaped country is geographically perfect for engaging in winter sports.
+Not only are the Slovenian Alps as spectacular as the rest of the mountain range, but they also come with a few cool bonus features.

 Number one is accessibility.
 Regardless of where you start your journey, the transfer times to the best ski resorts are ridiculously short.
 Most are within an hour’s drive from the international airport or 30 minutes from the nearest motorway or town.

 Also, the main ski resorts themselves are located so close to one another you can stay at or visit more than one in a single holiday.
 It’s called going on a ski safari, and it’s more than worth it!
 From family-friendly facilities to adrenaline junky slopes, this network of resorts is connected by regular bus runs and makes planning day trips easy.

 Despite their proximity, each ski resort comes with entirely different surroundings that offer a unique skiing experience.